tango-adb/example-nodejs/README.md

 This repository demonstrates how to access Android devices using Node.js, and forward the ADB connection to Web clients.

 > [!WARNING]
-> This one is outdated.
+> This example is outdated.
 See https://github.com/tango-adb/example-server-client for an updated and simpler example.

 ## Features